department-of-veterans-affairs/vagov-content/pages/pension/survivors-pension.md

 ### In person

-Bring your application to a VA regional benefit office near you. <br>
+Bring your application to a VA regional office near you. <br>
 [Find a VA regional benefit office near you](/find-locations/?facilityType=benefits)

 ### With the help of a trained professional